digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Example Monitoring Setup
 ========================

 This section provides an example of how Canton can be run inside a connected network of Docker containers.
 The example also shows how you can monitor network activity.
-See the `Glossary`_ for an explanation of the terms and the `Monitoring Choices`_ section for the reasoning behind the example monitoring setup.
+See the `monitoring glossary <https://docs.daml.com/canton/usermanual/monitoring_glossary.html>`_ for an explanation of the terms and the `Monitoring Choices`_ section for the reasoning behind the example monitoring setup.

 Container Setup
 ---------------